-For twenty-five years as a visual artist, I created imagery that spoke of brand messaging and humanizing technology in the commercial world.
-The power of the visual message has always intrigued me and it inspires my fine artwork.
+For years I was a conceptual visual artist in the commercial world, creating imagery that spoke of brand messaging and humanizing technology.
+The power of the visual message has always intrigued me.
 Unlike computers, we are capable of seeing beyond the obvious, absorbing implicit meaning of ambiguity and symbolism.
-Visual communication is an intimate experience between creator, subject and viewer.
-We share the same wavelength for a few moments in time, transcending the differences among us.

 I work within the disciplines of printmaking and painting, using expressive and powerful gestural marks.
 My art invites the viewer to start a conversation, to explore another identity, and to surrender personal truths.
 I am interested in exposing the human experience, imperfections and impermanence of contemporary life.
 As I search for release in quiet natural spaces, I also capture moments away from daily limitations where nature gives us permission to heal.